Howard Moscoe: Taxis

-Moscoe has long promoted safety concerns in the taxi industry, and has often championed the interests of taxi drivers against perceived exploitation from owners.
+Moscoe long promoted safety concerns in the taxi industry, and often championed the interests of taxi drivers against perceived exploitation from owners.
 He himself trained as a cab driver in 1990, in an effort to learn more about the industry.
 He once described taxi drivers as "the most vulnerable people in town" due to threats from belligerent passengers, and called for a Metro taskforce on driver safety after attending the funeral service of a cab driver killed by a customer in 1998.
 He later encouraged the installment of cameras in taxi cabs.
 The council adopted his suggestion and mandated security cameras in taxi cabs.
 As a result, the crime rate against cab drivers dropped by 70%.

-Moscoe supported a pioneering unionization effort for Toronto cab drivers in 1993.
+He supported a pioneering unionization effort for Toronto cab drivers in 1993.
 He later spoke out against abuses in Toronto's taxi licensing system, drawing attention to cases in which wealthy owners purchased plates that were rented to drivers at exorbitant rates.
 In 1998, he collaborated with Denzil Minnan-Wong to pass reform legislation granting "Ambassador" plates for licence holders who drive their own cars.

 Moscoe defended a taxi fare increase in 2003, arguing that it was first such increase in seven years and was necessary to cover rising insurance and gas prices.
 In 2005, he argued that drivers deserved a further fifty-cent increase per ride to cope with soaring fuel costs.
-He has supported a motion to have all Toronto cabs painted the same colour, arguing that this measure will help crack down on illegal drivers.
+He supported a motion to have all Toronto cabs painted the same colour, arguing that this measure will help crack down on illegal drivers.

 Following the murder of a taxi driver by a passenger, Moscoe commented that drivers "live a very dangerous existence", adding "I would venture to say their job is more dangerous than a police officer".
 According to a Toronto Star report, some members of the police force found this comment offensive.

-His 2006 appointment as chair of the Licensing and Standards Committee gives Moscoe direct authority over the city's taxi industry.
-He has acknowledged that owners and brokers disapprove of some of his ideas, but says that most drivers support him.
+His 2006 appointment as chair of the Licensing and Standards Committee gave Moscoe direct authority over the city's taxi industry.
+He acknowledged that owners and brokers disapproved of some of his ideas, but said that most drivers supported him.